vuepress-theme-hope/vuepress-theme-hope/packages/add-this/README.md

 ### Why❔

-AdBlockers are blocking addThis link heavily, and in most cases this plugin won't work.
+AdBlockers are blocking addThis link heavily, and in most cases this plugin won’t work.

 ### Solution💡